Spatial Manager™ for AutoCAD Overview

 Manage your User Data Sources

 Use UDS technology in the application to easily connect with spatial database servers, or data stores, or to define the path to spatial data files including their own connection parameters.
-Edit, remove or sort the UDSs in the data sources panel
+Edit, remove or sort the UDSs in the data sources palette

 Access to spatial database servers (SQL Server, PostGIS, etc.) (show full list)